Jursdotme/Atom-Toro-UI/README.md

-# Atom Dark UI theme
+# Atom Toro UI theme

-Default dark UI theme for Atom.
+Elegant and functional theme.

 For best result use with Toro Syntax theme.